TAG: Tangential Amplifying Guidance for Hallucination-Resistant Sampling: TAG: Tangential Amplifying Guidance

 \subsection{Why does TAG improve Image Quality?}

-\textbf{Log-likelihood maximization.} A foundational goal of training generative models is to maximize the log-likelihood of the data, as formalized by the Maximum Likelihood Estimation (MLE) principle: This principle suggests that high-quality samples should concentrate in regions of high probability.
-To connect this idea to an \emph{update rule}, we relate likelihood increase to movement along the score via a local linearization:

-Diffusion models~\citep{song2020score,ho2020denoising} are designed to predict a score function, $\nabla_{\vx} \log p(\vx\mid t_k)\big|_{\vx=\vx_k}\approx - \epsilon_\theta(\vx_k,t_k)/\sigma_k$, which operates on noisy versions of the data.
-Because diffusion models learn this score field, optimizing the global likelihood (\eqref{eq:mle}) for a sample $\vx_0$ during inference is \emph{not directly tractable}.
-Therefore, we propose to apply the spirit of MLE at each \emph{local step} of the sampling trajectory.
+\textbf{Log-likelihood maximization.} A foundational goal of training generative models is to maximize the log-likelihood of the data, as formalized by the Maximum Likelihood Estimation (MLE) principle:{ }This principle suggests that high-quality samples should concentrate in regions of high probability.
+To connect this idea to an \emph{update rule}, we relate likelihood increase to movement along the score via a local linearization:{ }Diffusion models~\citep{ho2020denoising,song2021scorebased} are designed to predict a score function, $\nabla_{\vx} \log p(\vx\mid t_k)\big|_{\vx=\vx_k}\approx - \epsilon_\theta(\vx_k,t_k)/\sigma_k$, which operates on noisy versions of the data.
+Because diffusion models learn this score field, optimizing the global likelihood (\cref{eq:mle}) for a sample $\vx_0$ during inference is \emph{not directly tractable}.
+Therefore, we propose to apply the spirit of MLE at each \emph{local step} of the sampling trajectory. { }

 The idea of enhancing a pre-trained score function with inference-time guidance has proven effective.
-For instance, when the score function is well trained on given training sets and this leads to well-trained maximum log-likelihood, we observe that the pre-trained score function could be improved by CFG~\citep{ho2021classifierfree} which linearly biases the score toward the conditional target.
-Inspired by this, our approach provides inference-time guidance on the score function by maximizing the following local log-likelihood term, thereby guiding the sampling trajectory towards high-likelihood regions of the data distribution and reducing off-manifold artifacts (hallucination):
+For instance, when the score function is well-trained on given training sets, and this leads to a well-trained maximum log-likelihood, we observe that the pre-trained score function can be improved by CFG~\citep{ho2021classifierfree}, which linearly steers the score toward the conditional target.
+Inspired by this, our approach provides inference-time guidance on the score function by maximizing the following local log-likelihood term \emph{over admissible one-step updates} (with a step budget $\delta_k$), thereby guiding the sampling trajectory towards high-likelihood regions of the data distribution and reducing off-manifold artifacts (hallucination):{ }